Jack-Works/async-call-rpc/docs/async-call-rpc.asynccalloptions.preferlocalimplementation.md

 ## AsyncCallOptions.preferLocalImplementation property

-If `implementation` has the function required, call it directly instead of send it to remote.
+Prefer local implementation than remote.

 <b>Signature:</b>

 ```typescript
 preferLocalImplementation: boolean;
 ```

+## Remarks

+If you call a RPC method and it is also defined in the local, open this flag will call the local implementation directly instead of send a RPC request.